stefandreich/stefandreich/README.md

 Hello!
 I'm Stefan Chichisan, a passionate junior software developer, who previously worked as a DevOps Engineer.
 I have a fair background in software engineering and administration, with experience in various programming languages, frameworks, and tools.

-Seeking a job as a DevOps Engineer, SysAdmin or Software Developer.
+Seeking a job as a DevOps Engineer, Cloud Engineer, SysAdmin or Software Developer.

 ## Skills
 - **Languages**: Java, Typescript, Python, JavaScript, SQL, C#